eosnetworkfoundation/bootstrap-private-network/doc/large-scale-setup.md

 Changes you may consider when setting up a large multi-node network.

 ## Installing Software
-There is a missing step to copy the Leap deb packages to all hosts.
+There is a missing step to copy the Spring deb packages to all hosts.
 The Step by Step and reference scripts assume a single host with several separate processes running nodeos on different ports.
 In a multi-host setup this isn't the case.

 ## Configuration
 - Increase `chain-state-db-size-mb` in `config.ini` to production levels.